jeremiahsnapp/dev-lxc/README.md

 #### Start cluster

-Starting the cluster the first time takes awhile since it has a lot to build.
+Starting the cluster the first time takes awhile since it has a lot to download and build.

 ```
 dev-lxc up
 ```

-A test org, user, knife.rb and keys are automatically created in the bootstrap backend server in `/root/chef-repo/.chef` for testing purposes.
+A test org, users, knife.rb and keys are automatically created in the bootstrap backend server in `/root/chef-repo/.chef` for testing purposes.

 The `knife-opc` plugin is installed in the embedded ruby environment of the